Goodnight Mister Tom: Plot

 In September 1939, as Britain stands on the brink of the war, many young children from the cities are evacuated to the countryside to escape imminent German bombardment.
-William Beech, a boy from Deptford who is physically and emotionally abused by his mother, arrives at the village of Little Weirwold.
+William Beech, a nine-year-old boy from Deptford who is physically and emotionally abused by his mother, arrives at the village of Little Weirwold.
 Willie is timid, thin, and covered with bruises and sores.
 He also believes he is full of sin, thanks to his strict, religious, and mentally unstable mother.
 He wets the bed every day.

-Tom Oakley is a reclusive and crabby widower in his sixties.
-He is avoided by the community and vice versa.
+Tom Oakley is a reclusive and crabby widower in his sixties, with few friends and no family close by.
 William's mother wanted William to live with someone who was either religious or lived near a church.
 However, it is Tom who takes in Willie.
-Though initially distant, Tom is moved after discovering William's home life and treats him with kindness.
+Though initially distant, Tom is moved after figuring out the home life that William has endured, and treats him with kindness.
 William grows attached to Tom and his dog, Sammy.

-William attends school and makes friends with George, twins Carrie and Ginnie, and especially with fellow evacuee Zach.
+William attends school and makes friends with George, twins Carrie and Ginnie, and especially with Zach, who has also been evacuated from London.

 William learns to read and write with the help of Tom and others, and demonstrates a talent in drawing, painting and dramatics.
 As William is changed by Tom, so too is Tom transformed by William.
-It is revealed that Tom lost his wife and baby son to scarlatina (scarlet fever) forty years ago.
+It is revealed that Tom lost his wife and baby son to scarlatina (scarlet fever) many years earlier.

-William's mother writes that she is sick and requests that William return to her.
-Tom is reluctant to leave him but still allows it.
+After a few months, William's mother writes that she is sick and requests that William return to her.
+Tom reluctantly lets him go.
 At first, William looks forward to helping his mother and showing her his accomplishments.
 However, she is annoyed to hear about his time away, as he has not been learning the Bible by rote and has been receiving gifts and attention from others.
 She shows him her newborn daughter, who is lying neglected in a box.
 Furious to hear about his association with the Jewish Zach, and to hear William speaking up for himself, she accuses him of lying, theft and blasphemy and knocks him unconscious.
-William regains consciousness to find himself in the cupboard under the stairs, stripped down to his underwear, with his ankle twisted.
+William regains consciousness in the cupboard under the stairs, stripped down to his underwear, with his ankle twisted.
 He quietly sobs for Tom before falling asleep.